 We encourage our employees to keep work and leisure in balance and aim to make this possible in different life situations.
 Our employees have flexible working hours, an opportunity to accumulate and use excess hours, and access to a free childcare service when their child falls ill.
-We were among the first companies to participate in the Dad Challenge, launched in 2018 to support fatherhood and equality in our society and in working life.

 The reduction of sick leaves is a continuous goal.
 This is supported, for example, by the model of active early intervention, whereby sick leaves are monitored regularly, and associated wellbeing discussions are held.
 If there are any problems with one's ability to work, we always consult our occupational healthcare service provider and use a partial sickness allowance model to actively support our employees in returning to work.
 In addition, we hold preventive wellbeing campaigns twice a year.